 "The Salvation Army is deeply commitment to alleviating human suffering - it's in their DNA," said Ronni Kloth, Lilly Endowment's vice president for community development.
 "Through outreach to low-income individuals and families in need of food and shelter as well as counseling, mentoring and spiritual support, they care for communities every day.
 In times of crisis, the Salvation Army is able to spring into action to help even more people through difficult times.
 We're grateful for how the Salvation Army is helping our nation during this pandemic."

 For more than 70 years, Lilly Endowment has supported various efforts of The Salvation Army to help people in need.
 In recent years, Lilly Endowment has been a significant funder of The Salvation Army's work to help low-income families throughout the country break the cycle of poverty through The Army's Pathway of Hope Program.

-To contribute to The Salvation Army’s COVID-19 relief efforts, or to find a donation location in your community, visit salvationarmyusa.org/COVID-19.
+To learn about The Salvation Army's local COVID-19 relief efforts, or to donate to these efforts, visit salarmychicago.org/coronavirus.

 Help The Salvation Army Do the Most Good

 Donate to Our COVID-19 Response Fundraise for Good